rgscherf/testing-best-practices/objectives/6-valid-invalid.md

 - For collection types, a large (> 200 entries) collection
 - For reference types, an object with `null` fields that the target method will access

-For methods which don't take inputs, examine the target method's source code and imagine situations where the method makes assumptions about its environment that might not be true:
+For methods which don't take inputs, examine the target method's source code and imagine situations where the method makes assumptions about its environment that might not be true.
+These scenarios may include:

 - Does the method expect certain information to exist in the database?
 - Does the method expect another field to be instantiated on itself before it is called?
 - Does the method make a network call that might fail?

 Try your best to create circumstances that will raise exceptions.
-Knowing what kinds of inputs the target class will accept is a vital part of keeping our code base robust.
+Knowing what kinds of inputs the target class will accept is a vital part of keeping our code robust.
 It is also useful when using tests as documentation.

 If you encounter an unexpected return value (such as `null` or an exception) as a result of any of these inputs, your next move depends on the state of the target method.

-- If you are currently designing the target method, consider whether this unexpected value is what *should* be returned from the given input.
+- If you are currently designing the target method, consider whether this unexpected value makes sense as a return value.
+Will users of this method agree that the return value makes sense?
 If not, change the method accordingly.
 - If you are writing the test class at a later time, perhaps long after another developer has written the target method, consider the result to be intended behavior unless it truly looks like a bug.